 Draft the Trust Deed

-- The fund’s objectives
+- The trust’s purpose

-- The original trust assets
+- The assets included

 - The beneficiaries